 - In the first game, if you pay careful attention to geth corpses (that weren't incinerated, frozen, melted, or turned into clouds of ionized gas) you'll find that after about ten seconds, their flashbulb heads begin to dim and eventually go out.

 - Geth eyelights don't seem to switch off automatically.
-In Mass Effect 3 Legion's lights continue to glow when it's dead, at least while the camera is on it.
+In Mass Effect 3 Legion's lights continue to glow when he's dead, at least while the camera is on him.
 The sinister red glow of a Reaper's firing chamber does go out, though.